Options for South African Homeschoolers

 However, the Minister issued regulations (drafted by HESA) that now require, as minimum university entrance requirements, the NSC with university exemption, OR EQUIVALENT.

 1. Foreign Qualifications

-There is a range of foreign qualifications from over 160 countries that HESA will accept as a matric equivalent and grant foreign conditional exemption.
+There is a range of foreign qualifications from over 160 countries that USAf (Universities South Africa) will accept as a matric equivalent and grant foreign conditional exemption.

-In practice, it does seem that HESA has granted conditional matric exemption certificates to South African students who have applied and submitted foreign qualifications.
+In practice, it does seem that USAf has granted conditional matric exemption certificates to South African students who have applied and submitted foreign qualifications.